During the Black Friday Cyber Monday (BFCM) weekend in 2022, Shopify merchants hit $7.5 billion in sales.

 - User-generated content and reviews

 One-click buying enables customers to purchase items with a single click, with the customer’s payment information stored in a secure mobile wallet.
-Businesses can enable one-click purchases by offering Shop Pay, an accelerated checkout that lets customers save their email address, credit card, and shipping and billing information.
+Businesses can enable one-click purchases by offering Shop Pay, the best-converting checkout on the internet, which lets customers save their email address, credit card, and shipping and billing information.

 You can also add dynamic checkout buttons to increase mobile transactions.
 Once a customer has selected their preferred payment method, Shopify’s back end remembers their choice and automatically presents that payment button on all future visits.